deepsound-project/samplernn-pytorch/README.md

 ## Training

 To train the model you need to run `train.py`.
 All model hyperparameters are settable in the command line.
-Most hyperparameters have sensible default values, so you don't need to provide all od them.
+Most hyperparameters have sensible default values, so you don't need to provide all of them.
 Run `python train.py -h` for details.
 To train on the `piano` dataset using the best hyperparameters we've found, run:

 ```
 python train.py --exp TEST --frame_sizes 16 4 --n_rnn 2 --dataset piano